 The bank offered up information without much pressure: Alexei had been spending his days at a diner by the underpass.
 Susan went there and located a seasoned old waitress with weathered, over-tanned skin.

 “He read the paper, did the crossword and the Sudokus, went out on the sidewalk and smoked a bunch,” the woman rattled off.
-“Lousy tipper, for somebody that was here four hours a day.”
+“Lousy tipper, for somebody that was here four hours five days in a row.”

 The waitress chewed her lips and nodded.
 The door dinged behind them, and a few thick-waisted men staggered in.
 “Yeah, that’s the guy.
-He was here every day for nearly a week, I remember him.
-Most customers I don’t remember, anymore; it’s not worth it.
-But he was acting weird, so of course I noticed.”
+I’m not saying my memory is perfect, but he was here for days.
+Even I notice that.”

 She took Susan’s phone into her hand.
 In the photo, Alexei was bouncing Maisey on his knee, and red wrapped present was in the girl’s grasp.